Proud moment!

 Ross Creative Works is excited to announce that along with our partner, West Suburban Community Pantry, we have won first place in the Tempo awards for the “Virtual Food Pantry Launch Campaign” we created.

 This unique program launch needed an innovative approach.
-Our team designed and developed the Virtual Food Pantry to better engage with the community, while simplifying and expediating the assistance for people in need.
+Our team designed and developed the Virtual Food Pantry to better engage with the community, while simplifying and expediting the assistance for people in need.
 The messaging was colorful, creative, and easy to understand.
 The success of this project greatly exceeded our wildest expectations.
 We’re thrilled that the Chicago Association of Direct Marketing recognized the work we’d done and awarded us first place in the non-profit category.

 “The simple, colorful, graphics and to-the-point copy spoke to people when it mattered most,” says Lisa Spaeth, Director of Development for West Suburban Community Pantry.
 “In devising the campaign, we put ourselves in our customer’s shoes, considering when and where we delivered the messaging.
 We are proud to receive this award alongside Ross Creative Works, valued community partners and friends of the Pantry.
 Their design work and ability to push out the campaign in ways that best served our customers has resulted in an extremely successful launch for this new program.”